 - hold an appointment at the post-doctoral, instructor, assistant professor level or equivalent at an accredited dental school or academic research center in the United States.

-An application package must be submitted to the AADR (link to be supplied when application site opens) for the IADR/AADR/CADR General Session & Exhibition by the December 14, 2018 deadline.
+An application package must be submitted to the AADOCR for the AADOCR/CADR Annual Meeting & Exhibition by the October 4, 2021 deadline.

 The application includes the following and can be uploaded to the application site as separate documents: